Luoky76/P4-exercise/ecn/README.md

 ### Food for thought

-How can we let the user configure(配置) the threshold?
+How can we let the user configure the threshold?

 ### Troubleshooting